 takings, compensation, eminent domain, self-assessment, just compensation, alienability, property tax, tax assessments

 Bell, Abraham and Parchomovsky, Gideon, "Bargaining for Takings Compensation" (2005).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 79.